 - Process documentation:

 Documenting your detailed reporting processes will ensure unintended changes in the process are not made in subsequent reports.
-It will also ensure the process is applied consistently irrespective of who prepares the report and substantiation of your methodology for any reviews (including third party reviews) that may be requested is maintained.
+It will also ensure the process is applied consistently irrespective of who prepares the report and provide substantiation of your methodology for any reviews (including third party reviews) that may be requested.
 Change management is an important aspect of your report preparation process as well as records retention.